extend-chrome/messages/README.md

 > This library is in beta until version 1.0.0.
 The API may change between minor versions.

-> This library is in beta mode, so API changes may occur between minor versions before version 1.0.0.

 ## Table of Contents

 - [Getting Started](#getting_started)